CertiCoq/certicoq.github.io/README.md

 ## Publications

+- *Certifying Graph-Manipulating C Programs via Localizations within Data Structures*.
+Shengyi Wang, Qinxiang Cao, Anshuman Mohan, and Aquinas Hobor.
+OOPSLA: Conference on Object-Oriented Programming Systems, Languages, and Applications (OOPSLA 2019), Athens, Greece, October 2019.

-- *Closure Conversion is Safe for Space*, Zoe Paraskevopoulou and Andrew W. Appel.
+- *Closure Conversion is Safe for Space*.
+Zoe Paraskevopoulou and Andrew W. Appel.
 Proceedings of the ACM on Programming Languages, vol. 3, no. ICFP, article 83, 29 pages, doi 10.1145/3341687, August 2019.

-- *Shrink Fast Correctly!* Olivier Savary Belanger and Andrew W. Appel.
+- *Shrink Fast Correctly!*.
+Olivier Savary Belanger and Andrew W. Appel.
 Proceedings of International Symposium on Principles and Practice of Declarative Programming (PPDP'17), pages 49-60, ACM Press, October 2017 (PPDP’17).

 - *CertiCoq: A verified compiler for Coq*.
 Abhishek Anand, Andrew Appel, Greg Morrisett, Zoe Paraskevopoulou, Randy Pollack, Olivier Savary Belanger, Matthieu Sozeau, and Matthew Weaver.
 In CoqPL'17: The Third International Workshop on Coq for Programming Languages, January 2017.

+## Funding

+The project has been supported by the National Science Foundation, grants CCF-1407790,  CCF-1407794,  CCF-2005545, and CIFellows program/

 ## License